-Eleanor Lehmann, Viola & Violin Faculty
+Eleanor Lehmann, Viola and Violin

 In 2003, she moved to Maine where she taught both the violin and viola at her private studio and the Portland Conservatory of Music.
 In 2007, she initiated violin classes at the University of Southern Maine for the Osher Lifelong Learning Institute where people over the age of 55 could fulfill their wish to learn how to play the violin.